Croydon Sewer Vent: Description

-The vent is considered unpopular by many members of the Croydon population, this is most likely due to its industrial and rather conflicting place in the Croydon skyline.

 Heritage listing

 As at 4 January 2001, the vent shaft is a locally prominent landmark and one of only two like structures in Sydney Water's system, which plays an important function to the main western sewer system.
 The unusual design and reinforced concrete construction is rare for this type of vent on a State level.

 Croydon Sewer Vent was listed on the New South Wales State Heritage Register on 15 November 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The vent has tangible historical associations with the western branch main sewer and through the influence of sewer gases generated from the Homebush abattoir, an element which has now been removed forever.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The vent is a prominent landmark visually, particularly to the considerable area west and south of the vent stack.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 It is likely the vent stack holds some value to the local community in its function and landmark value.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The vent plays an important function in the servicing of the western branch main sewer.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Regarding its design and construction it is rare on a State level and one of only two in the Sydney Water system.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 In terms of vent function alone, it is representative of the function it has played in the operation of sewer systems.